 We always advise that you contact a specialist, your GP or an authorized vaccination clinic.
 You can also read more about the rules for travel & vaccinations at the central NHS Fit for Travel website: here

 Please be aware of the rules about yellow fever – especially if you are entering via another country where yellow fever is present.

 Some countries require proof of yellow fever vaccination upon entry.
 So be sure to bring your vaccination certificate with you in these cases.

 In the same way as for other international travel, you must be in possession of a valid UK passport.
 Your passport must be valid for at least 6 months after departure from Cambodia.

-For details of how to apply for an electronic visa, see: www.evisa.gov.kh
+Read more about how to apply for an electronic visa here: www.evisa.gov.kh.

-If you choose to apply for a visa on arrival in Cambodia, make sure to bring your passport, a passport photo and USD 30 in cash with you.
+If you choose to obtain a visa upon your arrival in Cambodia, you should bring your passport, a passport photo and 30 USD in cash.